How to Avoid Snagging a Wire Wheel on Edges: Safe Step-by-Step Guide

 Inspection Item What to Look For

-Wire Filament Wear Uneven wear or fraying
+Wire Filament Wear Uneven wear, fraying, or missing wires

-Size and Speed Rating Compatibility with tool
+Size and Speed Rating Match with your tool and task

-Mounting Security Firm attachment to prevent loosening
+Mounting Security Firm attachment with no looseness

 Functional Testing Procedure